Integrating Sand Tray Work into Your Play Therapy Practice (Pre-Recorded)

 - Illustrate concepts with Sandtray and Sandplay casework.

 This training is aimed at introducing mental health professionals (minimum level of education: Bachelor’s Degree) to the field of play therapy.
 Participants will explore the basic theoretical and ethical foundations of play therapy, and will gain practical skills and strategies to work with children in order to begin integrating this modality into their clinical practice.
-Upon registration our administration will contact you for proof of education/mental health license or enrolment in mental health program.
+Prior to the event release date our administration will contact you for proof of education/mental health license or enrolment in mental health program.
 While a certificate of completion can be granted, Play Therapy credit through the Association of Play Therapy may not be awarded to non-graduate level mental health professionals or graduate level students in the mental health field.

 CONTINUING EDUCATION CREDIT APPROVAL: